 On 29 November 2020, the popular initiative “Responsible business – to protect human rights and the environment" has been rejected.
 This means that the indirect counter-proposal of the Parliament applies, which provides for the following new provisions in the Code of Obligations for companies:

-- Obligation to report on non-financial matters: Large public companies and financial institutions must report on environmental and labour issues, human rights and the fight against corruption in a similar way to EU Directive 2014/95/EU.
+- Obligation to report on non-financial matters (art.
+964a-c): Large public companies and financial institutions must report on environmental and labour issues, human rights and the fight against corruption in a similar way to EU Directive 2014/95/EU.
 This includes reporting on material risks, measures and their effectiveness or the reasons why no such concept is followed (the so-called comply or explain concept).
 If the report is based on national, European or international standards such as the OECD Guidelines for Multinational Enterprises, these must be mentioned in the report.
 The report must be approved by the highest management or administrative body and by the body responsible for approving the annual accounts.
 The Federal Council specified the implementation of sustainability reporting for climate issues for large companies in an ordinance.
 This provides for the mandatory implementation of the recommendations of the Task Force on Climate-related Financial Disclosures as of the 2024 financial year.

-The Federal Council has brought the provisions in the Code of Obligations and the ordinance with the implementing provisions on the due diligence obligation regarding conflict minerals and child labour and the provisions in the CO into force as of 1 January 2022 (see media release).
+The Federal Council has brought the provisions in the Code of Obligations and the ordinance with the implementing provisions on the due diligence obligation regarding conflict minerals and child labour into force as of 1 January 2022 (see media release).
 They will apply for the first time in the 2023 business year.

-Stocktaking on the OECD Guidelines for Multinational Enterprises
+Ministerial Conference and Update of the OECD Guidelines for Multinational Enterprises for Responsible Business Conduct

 Digitalisation and responsible business conduct